hackclub/hackclub/workshops/backjack/README.md

      cin.get();
 	 Hit_card1();                 /* place it here */
 ```
-Now if the program run, Hit_card1 will be called and the operation inside it definition will be executed.
+Now if the program runs, Hit_card1 will be called and the operation inside its definition will be executed.
 Now let show the player their card that is stored inside the vector ` player_card ` as a list :
 ```c++
        Hit_card1();
 cout << player1 << ",You have been Dealt with [ " ;            /* place it here */
 ```
-after we have called the player's name and say what card their have been given/dealt, we can now display the two card the player has, so to do that, we will create  ` Diplay_card ` inside the **Declaration section** that will receive one parameter which will be a vector of the list of card from the player or the dealer.
+after we have called the player's name and say what card their have been given/dealt, we can now display the two card the player has, so to do that, we will create  ` Diplay_card ` inside the **Declaration section** that will receive one parameter which will be a vector of the list of cards from the player or the dealer.
 ```c++
  void Display_Card(vector<int>list_of_card);
 ```
-we will then go over the **Definition section** to give definition to ` Display_card ` function.
-Inside the Display_card we will use the for loop to display each element in the list of card :
+we will then go over the **Definition section** to give definition to the ` Display_card ` function.
+Inside the ` Display_card() ` function we will use  for loop to display each element in the list of card :
 ```c++
 void  Display_Card(vector<int>list_of_card){
    for (int i = 0; i < list_of_card.size(); i++){